Chicago Bears vs. Cincinnati Bengals NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Over/under insights

-- Of 17 games last season, Chicago had eight with over 45.5 points scored, its current matchup's total.

-- Cincinnati's games went over 45.5 total points scored in eight of 16 matchups last year.
+- Chicago and its opponent combined to score over 45 points, the current matchup's point total, in eight of 17 games last season.

+- Last year, eight of Cincinnati's 16 games had a combined total of more than 45 points scored.

-- The Bears and the Bengals combined to average 2.8 fewer points per game a season ago than the over/under of 45.5 set for this game.
+- These two teams averaged a combined 42.7 points per game a season ago, 2.3 fewer points than the over/under of 45 set for this game.

-- The Bears and the Bengals saw their opponents average a combined 4.1 more points per game last season than the point total of 45.5 set for this outing.
+- Opponents of the two teams averaged a combined 4.6 more points per game last season (49.6) than this matchup's total of 45 points.

-- The average point total for Bears games last year was 0.7 fewer points than the over/under of 45.5 in this matchup.
+- The Bears' average point total in outings last year was 44.8, 0.2 points less than the over/under in this game.

-- Bengals games in 2020 averaged a total of 45.8 points, 0.3 more than the point total in this matchup.
+- Bengals games in 2020 averaged an over/under of 45.8 points, 0.8 more than the point total in this matchup.

 Bears stats and trends

-- The Bears were favored by 2.5 points or more three times last season, and covered the spread in one of those games.
+- The Bears were favored by 2.5 points or more three times last season, and covered the spread in one of those contests.

-- Click over to SISportsbook and place a bet on the Bears against the spread.

-- When Chicago scored over 26.5 points last season, it was 5-1 against the spread and 5-1 overall.
+- Chicago was 5-1 against the spread and 5-1 overall last season when the team scored more than 26.5 points.

-- Chicago was 4-0 against the spread and 4-0 overall when the team churned out over 389.2 yards last year.
+- In games that Chicago picked up more than 389.2 yards last season, the team was 4-0 against the spread and 4-0 overall.

-- Last year the Bears turned the ball over 22 times, five more than the Bengals' takeaways (17).
+- The Bears turned the ball over five more times (22 total) than the Bengals forced a turnover (17) last season.

 Bengals stats and trends

-- Cincinnati covered nine times in 16 matchups with a spread last year.
+- Cincinnati won nine games against the spread last year, while failing to cover seven times.

-- The Bengals covered the spread eight times last year (8-6 ATS) when playing as at least 2.5-point underdogs.
+- The Bengals had an ATS record of 8-6 when playing as at least 2.5-point underdogs last year.

-- In Cincinnati's games last year, the combined scoring went over the point total eight times.
+- Cincinnati's games hit the over eight out of 16 times last year.

-- Cincinnati was 7-0 against the spread and 4-3 overall in games when it recorded more than 23.1 points last year.
+- Cincinnati was 7-0 against the spread and 4-3 overall in games when it scored more than 23.1 points last season.

-- The Bengals racked up 319.8 yards per game last year, 25.1 fewer yards than the 344.9 the Bears gave up per outing.
+- The Bengals averaged 319.8 yards per game last season, 25.1 fewer yards than the 344.9 the Bears gave up per contest.

-- Cincinnati was 6-0 against the spread and 3-3 overall when the team totaled more than 344.9 yards last season.
+- When Cincinnati picked up more than 344.9 yards last season, the team was 6-0 against the spread and 3-3 overall.

-- Last year the Bengals turned the ball over 24 times, six more than the Bears' takeaways (18).
+- Last season the Bengals turned the ball over 24 times, six more than the Bears' takeaways (18).

 Bears Top Players

-- A season ago, David Montgomery churned out 1,070 rushing yards (66.9 yards per game) and scored eight touchdowns.
-He tacked on 54 catches for 438 yards (27.4 receiving yards per game) with two receiving touchdowns.
+- David Montgomery ran for 1,070 yards on 247 carries (66.9 yards per game) while scoring eight touchdowns a season ago.
+He also averaged 27.4 receiving yards per game, grabbing 54 passes for 438 yards and two touchdowns.

 - Darnell Mooney chipped in with 61 catches for 631 yards and four touchdowns last year.
-He was targeted 98 times and averaged 39.4 receiving yards per game.
+He was targeted 98 times and put up 39.4 receiving yards per game.

 - Damiere Byrd racked up 604 yards on 47 catches with one touchdown last year, averaging 37.8 yards per game on 77 targets.